AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 # II - CHROME
 > *Ancient AI placed in a body vessel of organic material.
 Part machine, but with an organic CPU and a distributed nervous system that requires oxygen.*

+> The history between man and machine is remembered by few these days.
+But the echoes of their last conflict are still felt today

 **NATIVE MACHINE**